BucheVision/BucheOS/README.md

 # BucheOS
 # A simple os made in python.
 # Everyone is allowed to contribute to the project
-# Find releases at the releakses branch
+# Find releases at the releases branch